ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_backup.md

 !!! important

     Backups are encrypted with the `osadmin` user password configured during the **First Boot Wizard**.
-When you lose the `osadmin` user password, backups are also lost!
+If you lose the `osadmin` user password, backups are also lost!

 ## Automatic Local Backups

-Local backup saves database, user and system files locally on a dedicated backup volume.
-It's highly recommended placing the backup volume on a different datastore, ideally on a separate physical storage.
+Local backup saves the database and user and system files locally on a dedicated backup volume.
+It's highly recommended to place the backup volume on a different datastore, ideally on separate physical storage.

 !!! info "Backup Disk"

     The backup disk is not present by default!
-Please add a new virtual disk to enable local backups.
+To enable local backups, please add a new virtual disk.

-To add a new backup drive, follow the instructions in [Increase Disk Space - Local Backup Disk](../../../System_Administration/increase_disk_space.md#local-backup-disk).
+To add a new backup disk, follow the instructions in [Increase Disk Space - Local Backup Disk](../../../System_Administration/increase_disk_space.md#local-backup-disk).

-To schedule automatic local backups, do the following steps:
+To schedule automatic local backups, follow these steps:

 1. Add a dedicated backup volume (if not done yet).
-2. Log in to the main user interface.
+2. Log in to the IP Fabric main GUI.
 3. Go to **Settings --> System --> Backup & Maintenance --> Schedule system
    backup**.
 4. Enable backup.